Which version should I use »

 Some brands (eg: OnePlus, Samsung, etc) restrict access to all cameras.
 They have a "whitelist" of apps (package names) that can access those cameras, so modders release their versions with package names that are on those lists.

-For example, OnePlus usually allows org.codeaurora.snapcam, so that's what's usually recommended for OnePlus devices:
+For example, OnePlus usually allows org.codeaurora.snapcam (sometimes referred to as "snap"), so that's what's usually recommended for OnePlus devices:

-For Samsung, you'll probably need to use samsung packages:
+For Samsung, you'll need to use one of the samsung packages (sometimes referred to as "scan3d" or "ruler"):

 - Other uses: